KARTHIK-PRASANNAKUMAR/KARTHIK-PRASANNAKUMAR/README.md

 <p align="center">

-### ⭐ *"Great insights come from great data—but real impact comes from understanding the story behind it."*
+> ⭐ **"Every dataset tells a story—my goal is to uncover it and turn it into meaningful business value."**

-Thanks for visiting my GitHub!
-Feel free to explore my repositories, connect with me, or collaborate on exciting data-driven projects. 🚀
+Thanks for stopping by!
+Feel free to explore my projects, connect with me on LinkedIn, or reach out if you'd like to collaborate on data-driven solutions. 🚀
 </p>